-In New Mexico, the dedicated attorneys at the Law Offices of Samuel I. Kane are proud to serve as legal advocates for victims of personal injury, including those who have been involved in accidents with large commercial trucks.
+In New Mexico, the dedicated attorneys at the Law Office of Samuel I. Kane are proud to serve as legal advocates for victims of personal injury, including those who have been involved in accidents with large commercial trucks.
 Our firm has years of proven experience in personal injury litigation, at both the state and federal level, and is committed to supporting you and your case every step of the way.

 To learn more about our personal injury representation, or to schedule a complimentary initial consultation with a member of our legal team, contact the Law Office of Samuel I. Kane at (575) 526-5263.